drcallestrom/mz-example-workflows/DemoSI/README.md

 * login to MZOnline web UI and monitor the resources in the EC Deployment view *or*
 * Use kubectl to check installed ECD resources: `kubectl describe ecd <example-name>`

+To import the Grafana dashboard:

+* login to Grafana and import.